jvillalp/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+      A token is used to secure data stored in a webpage until a person logs in with the correct password and username that will allow the token to be retrieved. this allows the user to access information.

+      A token is used to authenticate a user.
+It is the process of determining if the caller says who they say they are.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+      You can keep your web apps secure by including a token that can only be retrieved with the correct username/password, creating PrivateRoutes that can only be accessed once token is retrieved.
+You can also encrypt your data using https(secure)

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.

+      Web servers work by storing data in a database that can be accessed when requested.
+Web servers usually define endpoints which allow us to make a request to a web server using an API.
+They store, process, and deliver web pages to clients.
+Takes place using the HTTP.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      Create(POST to a base URL)
+      Read(GET retrieves a resource)
+      Update(PUT with existing URI - updates existing resource) Delete(DELETE)

+      CRUD general way of exposing information to what you are storing.
+A user can access it by using CRUD.

 ## Project Set Up